Research & Publications †

-Dr. Blake-Gumbs is an integrative medicine specialist with an interest in energy balance and chronic illness.
+Dr. Blake-Gumbs is a Functional Medicine specialist with an interest in energy balance and chronic illness prevention and treatment.
 She seeks to collaborate with patients to both maximize their current level of wellness and discover root causes of any existing “dis-ease”.
-Trained as a Family Physician, she has undertaken additional training and experience in both Integrative and Functional Medicine theory and practice.
+Board Certified in Family Physician, she has undertaken additional training and experience in both Integrative and Functional Medicine theory and practice.
 Common conditions she treats include IBS, depression and anxiety, autoimmune diseases and weight management issues.
-Her focus is on lifestyle behaviors and she believes it is essential to meet patients where they are in their current quest for health while helping to navigate them toward their individual goals.
+She focuses on lifestyle behaviors and believes it is essential to meet patients where they are in their current quest for health while helping to navigate them toward their individual goals.

-Prior to joining our staff, Dr. Blake-Gumbs was Assistant Professor at the University Hospitals Case Medical Centers Family Medicine Residency Training program and later became a research training fellow at the Case Comprehensive Cancer Center.
-She then earned a Master of Public Health in Epidemiology and Biostatistics there before joining the Cleveland Clinic in May 2013.
+Prior to joining our staff, Dr. Blake-Gumbs spent 8 years as an Assistant Professor at the University Hospitals Case Medical Centers Family Medicine Residency Training program and concurrently completed an NIH-sponsored Research Training Fellowship at the Case Comprehensive Cancer Center.
+She also earned a Masters of Public Health in Epidemiology and Biostatistics there before joining the Cleveland Clinic in May 2013.

 Dr. Blake-Gumbs has participated in medical missionary work in the Amazon basin in Brazil and has lectured on the topic of Humanitarian Disaster Management in Central America.
 She is fluent in English, Spanish and Portuguese.

 Awards & Honors

 Graduated with Cum Laude distinction from Northeastern University